 What is Occupational Therapy?

 Occupational therapy is a healthcare division which aims to help people participate in everyday activities by promoting health and well-being through physical activity.
 It is the goal of occupational therapists to assist people in maintaining the ability to do their desired activities (known as ‘occupations’) as comfortably as possible.
-Occupational therapists can practice in hospitals, rehabilitation centres, nursing homes and more.
+Occupational therapists can practice in hospitals, rehabilitation centers, nursing homes and more.
 Some even choose to practice in their own facilities or travel to patients’ homes.

 Having a certification as an occupational therapist means you are able to carry out any and all functions of the profession.
 This includes assessing patients, making treatment plans, documenting progress and approving the discharge of patients.
 OTs also have the opportunity to choose a specialty in the profession, such as focusing on patients with mental health complications.